atagliab/PISCES-BAIT/README.md

 namelists and xmls files for use are in the EXPREF folder

-Author: Alessandro Tagliabue (last update 23 September 2022)
+Author: Alessandro Tagliabue (last update 29 November 2022)